jon-ng0120/mini-message-board/README.md

 # Mini Message Board

 A test message board created using EJS, Node.js, and Express.
-Users can submit submit a post and have the request be sent back to the server.
-All posts are then displayed in the index page.
+Users can submit posts and they are stored in MongoDB.
+All posts are retrieved from the DB and displayed on the index page.

 ## Getting Started